 Matsutake mushrooms

-An excellent autumnal addition to a bowl of hot, soft shinmai rice, matsutake mushrooms, also known as ‘pine mushrooms’ are thick, almost woody style mushrooms that are known for producing an almost tree or pine like smell when cooked.
+An excellent autumnal addition to a bowl of hot, soft shinmai rice, matsutake mushrooms are also known as ‘pine mushrooms’.
+Thick, almost woody style, these mushrooms are known for producing an almost tree or pine like smell when cooked.
 Their texture is strong, almost meaty making for a hearty pre-winter addition to any cosy meal.
 You can enjoy matsutake mushrooms a multitude of ways, but one key style is grilled over an open fire and seasoned with a light sauce or salt.

-Indulge in Japan’s most iconic winter foods and retreat into the comfort of your own private chalet.
+Indulge in Japan’s most iconic autumn foods when you visit the amazing land next and book your own private chalet.

 Header image photo credit: Jun Seita, licensed under Creative Commons BY-SA 2.0